-8.5.8. filter
+8.5.12. filter

-Get rid of HTML and JavaScript annoyances, banner advertisements (by size), do fun text replacements, etc.
+Get rid of HTML and JavaScript annoyances, banner advertisements (by size), do fun text replacements, add personalized effects, etc.

-All files of text-based type, most notably HTML and JavaScript, to which this action applies, are filtered on-the-fly through the specified regular expression based substitutions.
+All files of text-based type, most notably HTML and JavaScript, to which this action applies, can be filtered on-the-fly through the specified regular expression based substitutions.
 (Note: as of version 3.0.3 plain text documents are exempted from filtering, because web servers often use the text/plain MIME type for all files whose type they don't know.)
+By default, filtering works only on the raw document content itself (that which can be seen with View Source), not the headers.